DerekSeverson/gulp-inject-stringified-html/README.md

 ##### Absolute Paths

-But sometimes projects have one directory holding all the templates - and thus `gulp-inject-stringified-html` uses absolute path syntax which is the path starting at where ever the `gulpfile.js` file exists (at `project/` directory).
+But sometimes projects have one directory holding all the templates.
+Using the _absolute path_ syntax may work best here.

+For absolute paths, the `gulp-inject-stringify-html` plugin joins the given path with the `gulpfile.js` location (ex: `project/` directory).

 ```
 // Alternative Common Directory Structure